godfrednkayamba/yaspgpasswordpolicy/README.md

 ### [Password reuse policy](#password-reuse-policy)

 PostgreSQL supports natively password expiration, all other kinds of password policy enforcement comes with extensions.
-With the credcheck extension, password can be forced to be of a certain length, contain amounts of various types of characters and be checked against the user account name itself.
+With the yaspgpasswordpolicy extension, password can be forced to be of a certain length, contain amounts of various types of characters and be checked against the user account name itself.

 But one thing was missing, there was no password reuse policy enforcement.
 That mean that when user were required to change their password, they could just reuse their current password!

-The credcheck extension adds the "Password Reuse Policy" in release 1.0.
-To used this feature, the credcheck extension MUST be added to `shared_preload_libraries` configuration option.
+The yaspgpasswordpolicy extension adds the "Password Reuse Policy" in release 1.0.
+To used this feature, the yaspgpasswordpolicy extension MUST be added to `shared_preload_libraries` configuration option.

 All users passwords are historicized in shared memory together with the timestamps of when these passwords were set.
 The passwords history is saved into a file named `$PGDATA/pg_password_history` to be reloaded in shared memory at startup.
 This file must be part of your backups if you don't want to loose the password history, hopefully pg_basebackup will take care of it.
 Passwords are stored and compared as sha256 hashes, never in plain text.

-The password history size is set to 65535 records by default and can be adjusted using the `credcheck.history_max_size` configuration directive.
+The password history size is set to 65535 records by default and can be adjusted using the `yaspgpasswordpolicy.history_max_size` configuration directive.
 Change of this GUC require a PostgreSQL restart.
 One record in the history takes 144 bytes, so the default is to allocate around 10 MB of additional shared memory for the password history.

 Two settings allow to control the behavior of this feature:

-* `credcheck.password_reuse_history`: number of distinct passwords set before a password can be reused.
+* `yaspgpasswordpolicy.password_reuse_history`: number of distinct passwords set before a password can be reused.
-* `credcheck.password_reuse_interval`: amount of time it takes before a password can be reused again.
+* `yaspgpasswordpolicy.password_reuse_interval`: amount of time it takes before a password can be reused again.

 The default value for these settings are 0 which means that all password reuse policies are disabled.

-The password history consists of passwords a user has been assigned in the past. credcheck can restrict new passwords from being chosen from this history:
+The password history consists of passwords a user has been assigned in the past. yaspgpasswordpolicy can restrict new passwords from being chosen from this history:

 * If an account is restricted on the basis of number of password changes, a new password cannot be chosen from the `password_reuse_history` most recent passwords.
 For example, minimum number of password changes is set to 3, a new password cannot be the same as any of the most recent 3 passwords.